-Open to musicians over 13 years of age or over on Jan 1st 2017.
+Open to musicians of 13 years of age or over on Jan 1st 2018.

 Students live and breathe music for a week under expert guidance.